How to: Plan your Microsoft Entra join implementation

 RADIUS and Wi-Fi authentication

-Currently, Microsoft Entra joined devices don't support RADIUS authentication for connecting to Wi-Fi access points, since RADIUS relies on presence of an on-premises computer object.
+Currently, Microsoft Entra joined devices don't support RADIUS authentication using an on-premises computer object and certificate for connecting to Wi-Fi access points, since RADIUS relies on presence of an on-premises computer object in this scenario.
 As an alternative, you can use certificates pushed via Intune or user credentials to authenticate to Wi-Fi.

 Understand your provisioning options